Theories of Circular Functions: Part 3

 1. I wish that I had been taught about circular functions using this formalism.
 There is no room for ambiguity in the definitions and derivations.
 The style of thinking is as important as the results.
 Thank you for taking the time to write this up for the mathematical community.
 My feeling is that it is never too late to learn the clearest way to understand a subject.

 2. Excellent blog.
-I would like to add, that the definition of $\pi$ is more subtle.
-Yes, there exists some $\xi\in(0,2)$ such that $\cos{\xi}=0$, but to be sure that there is a smallest $\xi\in(0,2)$ requires some care.
+I would like to add, that the definition of \pi is more subtle.
+Yes, there exists some \xi\in(0,2) such that \cos{\xi}=0, but to be sure that there is a smallest \xi\in(0,2) requires some care.
 It may be that there are arbitrarily small zeroes of this function.
-The way to resolve this would be to show that for any continuous function $f$, the set where it equals zero is closed.
+The way to resolve this would be to show that for any continuous function f, the set where it equals zero is closed.